baezor/dembow/README.md

 # Dembow
-> The first A.I powered by tensorflow that generates reggeaton.
+## The first A.I that generates reggaeton hits.

 ![Denbow.jpg](denbow.jpg)